srikanthdannarapu/jwt-security/README.md

 import io.jsonwebtoken.*;
 import java.util.Date;

-//Sample method to construct a JWT private String createJWT(String id, String issuer, String subject, long ttlMillis) {
+#Sample method to construct a JWT
+private String createJWT(String id, String issuer, String subject, long ttlMillis) {

     //The JWT signature algorithm we will be using to sign the token